RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

 \subsection{Dataset and Benchmark Functionality}

-Below, we summarize RobustSpring's corruption dataset and describe its benchmark function.
-Dataset and benchmark will be at \href{https://spring-benchmark.org}{spring-benchmark.org}. \cref{fig:onecol} shows data samples with stereo, optical flow and scene flow estimates.
+Below, we summarize RobustSpring's corruption dataset and describe its benchmark function. \cref{fig:onecol} shows data samples with stereo, optical flow, and scene flow estimates.

 \para{RobustSpring Dataset} The final RobustSpring dataset entails 20 corrupted versions of Spring, resulting in 40,000 frames, or 20,000 stereo frame pairs.
-Each corruption evaluation yields 3960 optical flows (990 per camera \& direction), 2000 stereo disparities (1000 per camera) and 3960 additional scene flow disparity maps (990 per camera per direction).
-We publicly release the RobustSpring test set licensed with CC BY~4.0, but no corrupt training data to discourage corruption finetuning for a fair benchmark.
+Each corruption evaluation yields 3960 optical flows (990 per camera \& direction), 2000 stereo disparities (1000 per camera), and 3960 additional scene flow disparity maps (990 per camera per direction).
+To discourage corruption finetuning and ensure a fair benchmark, we do not provide corrupted training data, only corrupted test data.
+We separately provide the raw data and a curated dataset for predicting dense matches.

 \para{RobustSpring Benchmark} RobustSpring enables uploading robustness results to a benchmark website for display in a public ranking.
-To emphasize that robustness and accuracy are two axes of model performance with equal importance~\cite{tsipras2018robustness}, we couple RobustSpring with Spring's established accuracy benchmark.
+To emphasize that robustness and accuracy are two axes of model performance with equal importance~\citep{tsipras2018robustness}, we couple RobustSpring with Spring's established accuracy benchmark.
 Thus, researchers can report model robustness and accuracy on the same dataset.
-To maintain Spring's upload policy, 3 per 30 days, one per hour, each submission receives one robustness upload.
+We provide mock-ups of this integration in App.~\ref{app:website}.